Report: Mulvaney told Nielsen not to elevate concerns about future Russian meddling to Trump

 That includes federal, state and local government coordination in all 50 states to share intelligence, broadened efforts to combat meddling by engaging the departments of Homeland Security, Justice and the FBI, and "security breach training drills,” he said.

-Special counsel Robert Mueller wrote in his report released last week that multiple advisers — including former White House communications director Hope Hicks, chief of staff Reince Priebus and press secretary Sean Spicer, and former Trump deputy campaign manager Rick Gates — told his team that Trump was repeatedly concerned that stories about Russian interference cast doubt over the legitimacy of his 2016 election.
+Special counsel Robert Mueller wrote in his report released last week that several advisers at the time — including White House communications director Hope Hicks, chief of staff Reince Priebus, press secretary Sean Spicer and Trump deputy campaign manager Rick Gates, all of whom have left the administration — told his team that Trump was repeatedly concerned that stories about Russian interference cast doubt over the legitimacy of his 2016 election.

 "You look at what Russia did, buying some Facebook ads to try to sow dissent and do it, and it’s a terrible thing," Kushner said at the Time 100 Summit.
 "But I think the investigations and all of the speculation that’s happened for the last two years has had a much harsher impact on our democracy than a couple of Facebook ads."